MALBECC/lio/README.md

 Running cpu test...
 cpu integration-test:  0
 ```
-  7. To run the simulations using the functionals from libxc you'll have to add the following variables in the *****.in files:
+  7. To run the simulations using the functionals from libxc you'll have to add the following variables in the `*****.in` files:
 ```
+file: agua.in

 ...
 use_libxc=t
 ex_functional_id=XXX
 ec_functional_id=XXX
 ...
 ```
-where ex_functional_id is the id for the energy-exchange functional from libxc and ec_funcional_id is the id
+where `ex_functional_id` is the id for the exchange functional from libxc and `ec_funcional_id` is the id
 for the energy-correlation functional from libxc.
-You can see the list of available functionals for GPU ([here](https://github.com/eduarditoperez/lio/wiki#funcionales-disponibles-en-gpu))
+You can see the list of available functionals for [gpu](https://github.com/MALBECC/lio/wiki/Libxc-available-functionals-for-GPU-version#functionals-for-gpu-version)
-and the list of available functionals for CPU ([here](http://www.tddft.org/programs/libxc/manual/previous/libxc-4.0.x/)).
-If you want to see the ids you have to take a look at the funcs_key.c file in the libxc src folder.
+and the list of available functionals for [cpu](https://github.com/MALBECC/lio/wiki/Libxc-available-functionals-for-CPU#functionals-for-cpu-version).
 Bare in mind that only the GGA functional's family are supported in this version of libxc for lio.